Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 credentials is new to those DNS operators.

-It is noted that SPKI pinset management is described in [@RFC7858] but that key pinning mechanisms in general have fallen out of favour operationally for various reasons.
+It is noted that SPKI pinset management is described in [@RFC7858] but that key pinning mechanisms in general have fallen out of favor operationally for various reasons.

 Threats: